Guides

 When is AI for radiology reports a good fit?

 Radiology AI should be a clinical production tool, not a replacement promise.
 The radiologist remains in control of diagnosis.
-A useful pilot checks real reports, review quality, template fit, and integration friction.
+A useful pilot checks curated clinical material, review quality, template fit, and integration friction.

 Does this replace the radiologist?